If I explain like I have been doing, is this something that you find beneficial? I ask because there are many different ways the Dharma can be taught.

 When I say that the other person understands what you’ve lied about, it doesn’t mean they understand that you lied.
 It means that they understand what you said and believe you, in the sense that you said you had seen something when you hadn’t, and they understand what you meant, and they now understand that you actually saw the thing when, in fact, you didn’t.
 It doesn’t mean that they recognize that you lied, but merely that you’ve communicated to them and they understand what you were trying to communicate.

-Alex: Now Rinpoche wants to ask you what did he just say?
+Now tell me, what did I just say?
 What is the finale of a lie, how is it completed?

 The next destructive action, the fifth of the ten, or the second of the four verbally destructive or nonvirtuous actions, is to use divisive language, to cause division by what you say.
 The basis involved must be parties who are harmonious with each other or who are not in harmony with each other; it could be either of these two cases.
 As before, the intention must involve both a recognition of the parties and also a motivation.
 The recognition, for instance, would be that you see two persons and you recognize that these are the ones between whom you want to cause a split.
 You want to make them unfriendly toward each other.
 So you recognize the two parties between whom you want to cause some split.
 Then the motivation must be either one of two cases: if they are friends, to create a rift between the two and make them become enemies, or if they are enemies, to make it worse.